 PILINGS AND PLATFORM

-Have you checked with your local building department to see what type foundation they require your house to be built on?
-If you live near the ocean or water, the building department may require concrete or wood pilings driven into the ground versus concrete columns on a grade level beam with footers under each column.
-When there is a potential for waves of water washing soil out from under your house, the local building department usually requires pilings.
-If your property is near the ocean or gulf then the federal government, Fema could decide what foundation type your house will have.
+Have you checked with your local building department to see what they require your house be built on?
+If you live near the ocean or water, the building department may require concrete pilings which are usually driven 10′ to 15′ down into the ground versus concrete columns that only go down about 3′ into the ground.
+When there is a potential for waves of water washing dirt out from under your house, the local building department usually requires pilings.
+If your property is within a few hundred feet of the ocean or gulf then it is the federal government that decides what foundation type your house will have.
+If you have neighbors that are currently building, ask them what foundations they are utilizing.

 CONCRETE PILINGS AND CONCRETE PLATFORM